LuizZak/SwiftRewriter/Architecture.md

 These steps are represented by an `IntentionPass` protocol, which is fed to a `SwiftRewriter` via an instance of `IntentionPassSource`.
 These intention passes are then fed the entire source code represented by the intermediary intention collection.
 Intention passes are free to delete, merge, rename, or create new source-generation intentions.

 This is the step of the process in which external code-altering processors are allowed to change the resulting program's structure at a higher level.
-Actual method body rewriting should be done in a separate step (see [AST rewriting](#ASTrewriting)).
+Actual method body rewriting should be done in a separate step (see [AST rewriting](#ASTRewriting)).

 - Intention passes are applied serially, in the same order as the `IntentionPassSource` provides them.
 Type resolution is invoked between each intention pass to keep the typing information up-to-date with respect to general source code transformations.

-#### 5. AST rewriting
+#### 5. AST Rewriting

 After intention rewriting has finished altering the program's structure, special AST rewriters used solely for method bodies are applied to all methods.
 This allows external objects to modify the Swift AST before the final code is generated.